-The foundation should be topped with another layer of the same depth, of golf ball-sized rocks (#57).
-Again, this layer reinforces the base and also helps with the the drainage.
+The foundation should be topped with another layer of the same depth, of golf-ball-sized rocks (#57).
+Again, this layer reinforces the base and also helps with the drainage.

 The top layer will be made up of marble-sized, dense-grade gravel, which contains dust and smaller pieces of rock that form a cement-like bond when compacted.
 These rocks can include limestone, granite, concrete and shale, and they’re available in colours ranging from black and grey to rusty tones, which gives you good flexibility in creating a surface that naturally matches your landscaping and the design and colour of your home.

 Gravel driveways are prone to stones scattering – you can prevent this from happening by welding natural, permeable, geotextile honeycomb mats to the base.
 This will not only stabilise pebbles but also keep weeds at bay.
 The best pebbles to use in conjunction with these mats are vehicle-grade 8 to 14mm pebbles as they’re capable of easily carrying loads of 100 tonnes plus.
 Edging along the driveway will also help contain ‘flying’ pebbles.

 What do I need to consider when laying gravel?

 As with other types of paving materials (such as concrete, asphalt and resin-bound), preparation is key to building a driveway that will last the distance.
 Before you lay the gravel, remove the topsoil and transfer it to your garden.
 This soil is filled with organic matter that’s great for growing veggies and other plants, but too sponge-like and unstable for the purpose of a driveway.
 However, the layer beneath the topsoil is hard and dense – the perfect foundation for your gravel driveway.

 The depth of the gravel is another major consideration, and is based on what you use the driveway for – in other words, family cars or heavy vehicles.
 Each layer of gravel should be at least 100mm deep.